openeuler-mirror/rockchip/README.en.md

 >![](documents/public_sys-resources/icon-notice.gif) **NOTICE:**
 >Five openEuler versions are currently supported for RK3399, i.e., 20.03 LTS, 20.03 LTS SP1, 20.03 LTS SP2, 20.03 LTS SP3, 22.03 LTS SP2 and 22.03 LTS SP3.
+>Only one openEuler versions are currently supported for RK3566, i.e., 24.03 LTS.
 >Only one openEuler versions are currently supported for RK3588, i.e., 22.03 LTS, 22.03 LTS SP2 and 22.03 LTS SP3.
 >When building an image with Xfce/UKUI/DDE desktop environment, you need to pay attention to three issues:
 >1.
-For building an image with Xfce desktop environment, note that only openEuler 20.03 LTS SP2、20.03 LTS SP3, 21.09, 22.03 LTS and 22.03 LTS SP3 are currently supported.
+For building an image with Xfce desktop environment, note that only openEuler 20.03 LTS SP2、20.03 LTS SP3, 21.09, 22.03 LTS, 22.03 LTS SP3 and 24.03 LTS are currently supported.
 >2.
-For building an image with UKUI/DDE desktop environment, note that only openEuler 20.03 LTS SP1、20.03 LTS SP2、20.03 LTS SP3, 21.09, 22.03 LTS and 22.03 LTS SP3 are currently supported.
+For building an image with UKUI/DDE desktop environment, note that only openEuler 20.03 LTS SP1、20.03 LTS SP2、20.03 LTS SP3, 21.09, 22.03 LTS, 22.03 LTS SP3 and 24.03 LTS are currently supported.
 >3.
 Need to set the parameter `-s/--spec`.
 Please refer to the description of this parameter for details.
 The corresponding -r/-repo parameter needs to be set at the same time.

 ### Prepare the Environment